-☐ Shield neighboring properties f from an y adverse external effects of the development, or ☐ Shield the develope nent from th he near tiva imno ata of adi 000mt development from the negative impacts of adjacent uses.
+Shield neighboring properties from any adverse external effects of the development or

+Shield the development from the negative impacts of adjacent uses.

 The width of the buffer may vary depending on the treatment of the area.
 Within densely built-up areas, a buffer with dense plantings, fencing, or changes in grade may be as little as five (5) feet in width.
 A buffer with moderate levels of planting should be ten (10) feet to fifteen (15) feet in width.
 In suburban and rural settings, the width of the vegetated buffer should be increased to a minimum of twenty-five (25) feet.
 Areas adjacent to service loading or storage areas should be screened by dense planting, berms, fencing, or a combination thereof with a width of a minimum of five (5) feet.